stephenverderame/cpp_book/src/testing/intro.md

 The "unit" in unit testing is often times a module, and although OOP languages realize modules as classes, this does not mean every class is a module.
 A module satisfies an abstraction, and can be composed of multiple classes.
 But even so, a module may not be a "unit".
 Kent Beck highlights that the "unit" in a unit test is the test itself.
 In this sense he means that tests must be independent of each other.

+> "I'm not a great programmer; I'm just a good programmer with great habits."
+>
+> \- Kent Beck